axi0m/nathair/README.md

 Ensure you have the required components.
-Navigate to your preferred clone directory (/usr/src/ in Linux or wherever you want in Windows) git clone https://github.com/axi0m/violent_python cd to the relevant directory and run python <filename>.py
+Navigate to your preferred clone directory (/usr/src/ in Linux or wherever you want in Windows) git clone https://github.com/axi0m/violent_python cd to the relevant directory and run pipenv install python <filename>.py

 ### Testing
 No unit testing or additional tests/frameworks defined yet for this project.